 December 8, 2008

-Here are some step-by-step instructions.
-This is mostly a repost of a comment made by Benjamin Lim on this blog (thanks, Benjamin).
+Quality is not as good as Ekho but is is free as well.
+Here are some step-by-step instructions, reposted from a comment by Benjamin Lim on this blog (thanks, Benjamin).

 (Lingoes is a very good freeware translation tool).